Where can I see a list of course offerings?

 How do I choose my electives?

-New students should review our 2025-26 Curriculum Guide prior to the virtual introductory meeting with a member of the Academic Team to identify courses of interest.
+New tenth, eleventh, and twelfth-grade students should review our 2026-27 Curriculum Guide prior to the virtual introductory meeting with a member of the Academic Team to identify courses of interest.
 Options for electives will be identified during this call.

 When will I receive my academic schedule?